xiaoxiaoxh/DeformPAM/README.md

 #### 📷 Camera

 Our project should work on any commercial 3D cameras systems that produce colorful point cloud and RGB images.
 However, for the best performance, we recommend high-precision and high-resolution 3D cameras.
-In our experiment, we adopt [Photoneo MotionCam3D M+](https://www.photoneo.com/products/motioncam-3d-m-plus/) adn [Mech-Mind Mech-Eye LSR L](https://community.mech-mind.com/t/topic/2112) as the main 3D camera.
+In our experiment, we adopt [Photoneo MotionCam3D M+](https://www.photoneo.com/products/motioncam-3d-m-plus/) and [Mech-Mind Mech-Eye LSR L](https://community.mech-mind.com/t/topic/2112) as the main 3D camera.
 However, if you are using custom cameras, please re-implement `get_obs()` method in [manipulation.experiment_real::ExperimentReal](manipulation/experiment_real.py#L408).

 Please generate the calibration files and set the `CALIBRATION_PATH` in [Makefile](Makefile).
 You can take [tools/handeye_cali.py](handeye_cali.py) and [tools/find_world_transform_from_robot_cali.py](find_world_transform_from_robot_cali.py) for reference.